Austin Film Festival will be October 24 - 31, 2024!

-3. Once an entry payment has been received we cannot provide a refund.
-If a payment is disputed by an entrant for any reason, the entrant may be subject to any transaction fees or similar amounts incurred by AFF in connection with the dispute.

-4. You MUST include your physical address either in your entry or in your cover letter.
+4. You MUST include your physical address AND phone number in your entry form or in your cover letter.
 Please do not submit a film without giving us your address, which we need for our records.

-#### second